igorua/commercetools-demo-site/README.md

    2. Fill "App Name" with what you want to be in the URL of the demo shop (better not leave blank)
    3. The nice people at commercetools have prepared the project so that you get a nice form to configure the UI now:
      * Fill Project Key, Client ID and Client Secret of your platform project (they are safe here if you have a secure Heroku password)
-     * FILL ALL OTHER VARIABLES LATER WHEN YOU HAVE DONE THE DATA MODELING.
-You can find them as "environemnt variables" in the app / dyno settings.
+     * Just don't bother about the other values (you will change them later as suitable).
+You can find them as "config vars" in the app / dyno settings.
    4. Press "deploy for free", wait a while and hooray, you should have a working, but empty online store live on the web.

+> Heroku UI Tip: Important actions like "restart", "open app" and "view log" are in the top right three-dot "hamburger" menu.

 ## Phase 4: Enter or Import Categories

-### enter manually
+### a) enter manually

 Not much to explain.
 You will get used to the UI.
 Mandatory fields:
  * Name (in the "General Info" tab)
  * Slug (in the "SEO" Tab)

 > First of all: Think well about which scope of the catalog you want to edit products for.
 Empty categories are not impressive.

-> As of March 2016 there is a layout bug with long description texts.
-Stay concise.

 > Attention: The SUNRISE webshop does only periodically refresh the category tree from the platform.
 To force refresh, restart the Heroku app, or (much better) call the `/categories/refresh` in the webshop (e.g. http://my-sales-demo.herokuapp.com/categories/refresh )

-### import automatically.
+### b) import automatically.

 Please follow the documentation of the [commercetools CLI](https://github.com/sphereio/sphere-node-cli).
 Typical Issues to consider: